PaulUithol/Backbone-relational/README.md

 ### reverseRelation

 If the relation should be bidirectional, specify the details for the reverse relation here.
 It's only mandatory to supply a `key`; `relatedModel` is automatically set.
 The default `type` for a `reverseRelation` is `HasMany` for a `HasOne` relation (which can be overridden to `HasOne` in order to create a one-to-one relation), and `HasOne` for a `HasMany` relation.
 In this case, you cannot create a reverseRelation with type `HasMany` as well; please see [Many-to-many relations](#many-to-many) on how to model these type of relations.

+**Please note**: if you define a relation (plus a `reverseRelation`) on a model, but never actually create an instance of that model, the model's `constructor` will never run, which means it's `initializeRelations` will never get called, and the reverseRelation will not be initialized either.
+In that case, you could either define the relation on the opposite model, or define two single relations.
+See [issue 20](https://github.com/PaulUithol/Backbone-relational/issues/20) for a discussion.

 ## <a name="backbone-relationalmodel"/>Backbone.RelationalModel